SAIS-S2S-Technology/Roadmap/Roadmap.md

 The geopolitical knowledge and strategic skill set of SAIS students provide critical assets in resolving some of the core challenges of a changing world.
 The continuous application and transfer of these assets depends on understanding and adapting to meaningful trends early.
 These trends are often complex and - from the perspective of policymaking - embedded in a broader set of concerns.
 So adapting first requires a balance of understanding that places new trends within an existing set of concerns.

 SAIS.Technology S2S is built to provide that balance of understanding.
-It engages one of the most persistent trends in recent years -- emergent information technology paradigms and artificial intelligence technologies -- and provides a model of distributed, student-to-student (S2S) learning that prioritizes collaboration, continuous delivery of educational material and change-driven optimization.
+It engages one of the most persistent trends in recent years -- emergent information technology paradigms and artificial intelligence technologies -- and provides a model of distributed, student-to-student (S2S) learning that prioritizes collaboration, rapid application of knowledge and continual optimization of learning.

 We believe we can take the SAIS ethos and apply it to technological change: educating generalists, continuously adapting theory to enlighten decision-making, asking hard ethical questions and providing a holistic framework for integrating technological developements into policymaking.